GoogleChromeLabs/critters/packages/critters-webpack-plugin/README.md

 }
 ```

 That's it!
-The resultant html will have its critical CSS inlined and the stylesheets lazy-loaded.
+Now when you run Webpack, the CSS used by your HTML will be inlined and the imports for your full CSS will be converted to load asynchronously.

 ## Usage